alexwang19/sysdig_helm_installation/README.md

 sysdig/sysdig-deploy
 ```

-## Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and EBF enabled
+## Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and Secure Boot or SELinux Enabled
 ```
 helm repo add sysdig https://charts.sysdig.com